yourarnav/CS699-SW-Lab/README.md

 - `README.md`: You're reading it right now! 😉
 - `requirements.txt`: Python package requirements.
 - `stroke.csv`: The dataset used for analysis.
-- `Terminal steps.txt`: Detailed terminal steps for running the project.
+- `Setup steps.txt`: Detailed terminal steps for running the project.
 - `CS699 Roadmap`: Additional information about the project's roadmap.
+-  `CS699 Proposal`: From where it all began. 😊

 Feel free to explore, contribute, and uncover the secrets of strokes with us! 🕵️‍♀️🔍